Fuglede30/Fuglede30.github.io/index.markdown

 </div>

 <p style="text-align: center; font-style: italic; font-size: 0.9em; color: gray; margin-top: 10px;">
-  Figure 4: Time-based heatmaps showing how traffic congestion developed across New York City and Los Angeles through the day, from 2016 to 2022.
+  Figure 4: Time-based heatmaps showing how traffic congestion develops across New York City and Los Angeles.
+The heat map dots denotes all car congestions in the specific area within 5 minute interval throughout 24 hours of the day.
 </p>

 In FIgure 4. we notice that in New York City, congestion events were mainly concentrated during the daytime hours from 7 AM to 5 PM.
 In contrast, Los Angeles showed a different pattern.
 The busiest hours occurred between 4 PM and 8 PM.
 However, it's worth noting that between 8 AM and 4 PM, the number of congestion events in Los Angeles is approximately the same as in New York.
 The key difference — and what contributes to LA having more overall congestion — may come from the additional traffic between 4 PM and 8 PM, where LA experiences significantly more congestion than NY.
 These differences highlight how the timing and intensity of traffic congestion vary between the two cities, possibly due to differences in work schedules (Los Angeles is known for having a later peak commute, partly due to its flexible work hours and industries like entertainment and tech [7]), commuting behavior, or urban infrastructure.